 Home construction is definitely a big investment and building disputes that lead to court proceeding can be emotionally and financially draining to the parties involved.
 Getting the right legal advice early on and managing building contract disputes efficiently can help minimise the impact they have on a construction company’s profitability and a homeowner’s construction goals.

 Whether you are the homeowner, a builder, or a subcontractor, you can be sure that a specialist building and construction lawyer can help you navigate through this challenging phase of your construction project.
-Building disputes can be managed and resolved.
+Building contract disputes can be managed and resolved.
 Contracts Specialist can help you enforce and defend your legal and contractual rights.

 Our specialist construction law firm in Sydney has dealt with a bounty of cases of residential building disputes, as well as a variety of other construction-related issues.
 In our experience, these are most common causes of the cases we have handled.

 A homeowner engages a builder to carry out construction work.
 The builder then performs the work and sends a claim for progress payment.
 However, in some cases, the owner either denies payment or reduces payment of the builder’s claim for reasons like:

 a. the builder did not provide proof/evidence of completion of the works;